 “I don’t think anyone finds a route to studying medicine straightforward.
 At one point, I almost talked myself out of it completely because I’d convinced myself that I wasn’t good enough.
 Thankfully I regained the confidence to apply and it was the best decision I ever made”, Rachel said.

-Fast forward to 2021 and Rachel is well in to her first year studying MBChB Medicine at Edge Hill’s new Medical School.
+Fast forward to 2021 and Rachel is well in to her first year studying Medicine at Edge Hill’s new Medical School.

 Rachel, who is from Lincolnshire, is the first generation in her family to study at university.